merolagio/spca/README.md

 In some situations more than three components are used.
 But this simply reduces a problem into a lower dimensional one, which is still difficult to analyse.

 SPCA aims to obtain interpretable components.
-In factor Analayis literature there is plenty of discussion about the  definition of interpretable and simple solutions (as qualities and in mathematical terms).
+In Factor Analysis literature there is plenty of discussion about the  definition of interpretable and simple solutions (as qualities and in mathematical terms).

 * **Simplicity** can be defined by different measures, being linked to **sparsness**, **variance explained** and **size of the loadings**.